jrnt30/noted/README.md

   - Is there a way to mutate the request or redirect based upon attributes (logged in vs. logged out), admin vs. user, etc.?
 - Is a redirect or re-routing possible here?
 - What are the dimensions of the `context` that we could leverage for customization?
 Are these cached?

+# Deployment Notes:
+- Customize the S3 backend configuration in `infrastructure/apex`
+- Run `cd infrastructure/apex && terraform init && terraofrm  plan`
+- Validate and then run `terraform apply` to get the "basic" Lambda role to use
+- Update `project.json` with proper ARN
+-